mglaezer/tutorials/jte-template-llm-service/src/main/java/org/mglaezer/jtellmservice/TUTORIAL.md

 }
 ```

-The @PromptParam annotation will be applied to parameters in our service interface methods:

-@Retention(RetentionPolicy.RUNTIME) - Makes it available at runtime
-@Target(ElementType.PARAMETER) - Restricts it to method parameters
-value() - Defines the name that will be used in the template to reference this parameter
+This annotation maps method parameters to template variables.
+When called, annotated parameters are passed to the
+template using the specified name in value().

-# Designing the Factory Class Structure
+## 4. Designing the Factory Class

-The JteTemplateLlmServiceFactory will be the core class that connects our annotated interfaces with JTE templates and
+Next, we'll design a factory class to bridge annotated interfaces with JTE templates and LLM services.
-the LLM.
-Here's how we'll structure it:

 ```java
 public class JteTemplateLlmServiceFactory<ResponseType> {